pilgrimtabby/pilgrim-autosplitter/04-settings.md

 ## Global hotkeys

 If enabled, hotkeys will work no matter what app is in focus.
 If disabled, hotkeys will only work when Pilgrim Autosplitter is in focus.
+(For an exception to this behavior, see [Toggle global](#toggle-global).)

 Default: `enabled`

 # Hotkeys

 Pilgrim Autosplitter has 9 optional hotkeys.

-Each hotkey can be assigned to only one key (i.e. NOT a combination of keys, such as `ctrl+m`).
-Similarly, each key can only be used for one hotkey.
+A hotkey can only be bound to one key (i.e. you CANNOT use a combination of keys, such as `ctrl+m`).

-{: .note }
-If you assign the same key to more than one hotkey, the highest hotkey in the list will take precedence.
-For instance, if you assign `space` to the `start / split` hotkey and the `screenshot` hotkey, pressing `space` will trigger a split, but will not take a screenshot.
+The same key can be used for more than one hotkey.
+For instance, you could bind the same key to `split` and `screenshot`.
+Then, every time Pilgrim Autosplitter splits, it will take a screenshot too.

+{: .warning }
+Using the same key for hotkeys that do opposite things (e.g. `skip` and `undo`) may result in unexpected behavior.
+Use common sense!

 ## Start / split
 Go to the next split.
 This is the key Pilgrim Autosplitter presses when a split image is matched.